 - Maha Shivratri

-Towards the end of school year we have our annual day celebrated as the Indian Heritage festival.
+Towards the end of school year, the annual day celebration is organized as the Indian Heritage festival.
 Children get an opportunity to perform whatever they have learnt throughout the school year.
-Time permitting we also have a picnic and field day.

 The level by level curriculum calendar is given below.
 For details on events date vs regular class, please refer to the school calendar.